yoyo930021/unplugin-dynamic-resource/README.md

 # unplugin-dynamic-resource

-a unplugin for support dynamic require resource
+A unplugin for support dynamic require resource(png/jpg/svg).
+Used in shared library when cross bundler in monorepo.

 ## Support bundler
 - vite